uwrobotics/MarsRoverFirmware/README.md

 	For Windows
     - Install [Windows Subsystem for Linux (WSL)](https://linuxconfig.org/how-to-install-ubuntu-18-04-on-windows-10) with Ubuntu 18.04
-    - Follow Ubuntu setup instructions (instead of installing screen you can install PuTTy, a Windows serial terminal application)
+    - Follow Ubuntu setup instructions (optionally instead of `screen` you can use [PuTTy](https://www.chiark.greenend.org.uk/~sgtatham/putty/), a GUI Windows app)

 	For Mac
     - Open Command Line